cfehrman/comp-neurosci-crcns-hc19/README.md

-# CRCNS HC-19 Pre-Processed Data
+# CRCNS HC-19 Data and Burst Detection

 This repository contains the pre-processed data from the hc-19 dataset on CRCNS.org, and were provided by Davide Ciliberti, Frédéric Michon and Fabian Kloosterman.
+The following scripts will enable you to replicate our analyses at every step of the project.

 ## To get the data